How to Get Rid of Mice and Rats At Home and In The Garden (2024 Update)

 The best traps are humane ones that don’t kill the pests.
 This is because killing the mice or rats means that you may attract more of the nuisances into your home as they try to make up for lost numbers in their team and need to try and get food for the remainder of them.
 They may also try and breed more to make up for the ones you are killing so you can end up with a vicious cycle that can be hard to break.

 Get traps that will catch, but not kill them.
 That way, you can then release them elsewhere.
-It is best to take them to a wooded or bushy area close to 2 kms away from your home.
+It is best to take them to a wooded or bushy area close to 2 km away from your home.
 This ensures they don’t make their way back to your place, and gives them somewhere new to be.

-Check out this Youtube video for a cheap and efficient homemade alternative:
+Check out this YouTube video for a cheap and efficient homemade alternative:

 9. Call in pest control

 Of course, there’s no shame in calling in the experts.
 Pest control personnel are highly trained and can help you get rid of pests that you can’t.
 A lot of exterminators will use environmentally friendly products, so you can be at ease knowing your family will be safe.
 Another great thing about calling in pest control is that some will even provide a warranty period and guarantee.
 Not only can you ensure you can get rid of rodents, but they will stay gone for a good long while.
 You may even find that their services will help you to get rid of other nasties you didn’t even know you had like ants, cockroaches, fleas, spiders, ants and many more.
-Call Pestline now for a free quote now or find out more about our mice and rat control and other rodent control services.
+Call Pestline now for a free quote or find out more about our mice and rat control and other rodent control services.

 The Final Word